 John Brown – Southampton (Hants) 1830

 “There is a very ancient way of going while winding, which was long applied to the fusees in clocks and watches.
-On the inside of the great wheel is another wheel, whose teeth are cut to look inward to the centre, upon which acts a pinion of six, which runs in the bottom of the fusee, and is turned round with it.
-The fusee arbor is free within both the great wheel and the fusee; upon it is fixed the fusee ratchet, and a wheel with about half the number of teeth of those in the inward toothed wheel.
-It is evident, that if the fusee arbor is turned round, the wheel fixed on it, which acts also on the pinion of six, will by this make the pinion turn; and this again, acting on the inside wheel teeth, will apply as much force to it as the fusee requires in setting up.
+On the inside of the great wheel is another wheel, whose teeth are cut to look inward to the centre, upon which acts a pinion of six, which runs in the bottom of the fusee, and is turned around with it.
+The fusee arbour is free within both the great wheel and the fusee; upon it is fixed the fusee ratchet and a wheel with about half the number of teeth of those in the inward toothed wheel.
+It is evident, that if the fusee arbour is turned around, the wheel fixed on it, which acts also on the pinion of six, will by this make the pinion turn; and this again, acting on the inside wheel teeth, will apply as much force to it as the fusee requires in setting up.
 When wound up, the click in the great wheel, as in the ordinary way, stops the fusee by the ratchet from running back.
-This method takes six times longer of winding up than by the common way; and the great strain which is laid on the pinion and inside wheel teeth, soon destroys them..
-With a little more apparatus, a fusee of this kind can be made to wind up whichever way the arbor is turned; hence it got the name of the drunken fusee.” – Thomas Reid – Treaties on Clock and Watch Making.
+This method takes six times longer of winding up than by the common way, and the great strain which is laid on the pinion and inside wheel teeth soon destroys them.
+With a little more apparatus, a fusee of this kind can be made to wind up whichever way the arbour is turned; hence it got the name of the drunken fusee.” - Thomas Reid – Treaties on Clock and Watch Making.

 The clock we have just restored displayed just that fault.
-The fixed pinion had a number of it’s teeth broken off and as a result it had been disabled.
+The fixed pinion had a number of its teeth broken off and as a result, it had been disabled.
 Luckily the repairer had achieved this in a completely reversible way.
-He had pinned the fixed pinion to the barrel thus stopping the arbor from rotating.
+He had pinned the fixed pinion to the barrel thus stopping the arbour from rotating.
 He had also removed the satellite pinion (presumably also broken) and thus easily converted the system to a conventional click.
 This obviously left the clock with no form of maintaining power.
-As this clock possesses a rather fine deadbeat escapement with a heavy pendulum it was thought to be a bad idea to leave it minus it’s maintain power and so we have restored the epicyclic system.
+As this clock possesses a rather fine deadbeat escapement with a heavy pendulum it was thought to be a bad idea to leave it minus its maintaining power and so we have restored the epicyclic system.

 The clock is now restored to what must be one of only a very few working examples of a regulator with intact epicyclic maintaining power.